sahilmgandhi/IotShark/README.md

 sudo sysctl net.inet.ip.forwarding=1
 ```

-Run the main program `mitm_main.py`.
+Run the main program `iotshark.py`.
 See that script for accepted options.

-Currently this program does three things:
+Currently this program performs the following 4 actions:
 1. Scan for all hosts either in the given subnet by the `-s` option or a set of common residential subnets
 2. Discover the hardware vendor and OS of each host
 3. Perform ARP poisoning between the selected host and gateway router